tapsi-delivery/api-doc/authorization/api-secret-key/README.md

 ### 1. API Secret Key Scopes
 The API Secret Key can have a custom scope.
-This feature is useful when the client wants to limit the access of their API Secret Key to a specific set of APIs.
+This feature is useful when the client wants to limit the access of their API Secret Key to a specific set of features.
 So when the client wants to limit the access of their API Secret Key to a specific set of APIs, they can clarify the scope of their API Secret Key when contacting us.